Great Color Combinations For

-2. How to color a room: the right proportions for room paint colors & interior design color schemes
+Youll also find tips for the right proportions for room paint colors & interior design color schemes (further down this page - click the link or scroll!)

 The following home decorating color schemes and wall color combinations are organized around the 4-primary color wheel (which is a goldmine for design & interior color combinations): red, blue, green, yellow, plus a few notes about neutral color schemes.